November 17, 2020

 “Don’t you think this is catastrophising?
 It is unhelpful thinking to blow things out of proportion.
 Instead try to look at the facts rationally.”

 Furthermore, history has shown that all pandemics end.
-There are already promising advancements with vaccines and scientists are building their knowledge on COVID at a rapid pace.
+There are already promising advancements with vaccines and scientists are also building their knowledge on COVID at a rapid pace.
 When it is safe to do so, people will return to the skies and the industry will bounce back.

 “Aviation is dynamic.
-Resilient pilots stay rational through crisis and prepare themselves for disruption through devotion to learning and self improvement”.
+Resilient pilots stay rational through crisis and therefore prepare themselves for disruption through devotion to learning and self improvement”.

 Looking To The Future

 During these unprecedented times, resilience has never been so important.
-Part of it is in recognizing and mitigating unhelpful thinking styles.
+Part of it is in recognizing and also mitigating unhelpful thinking styles.
 When encountering a crisis, it helps to step back and look at all the evidence instead of mental filtering, jumping to conclusions and catastrophising.
 Adopting a positive attitude and eliminating unhelpful thinking styles helps us build resilience.
 This keeps us moving forward, not just as an airline pilot during the COVID pandemic, but in life as well.

 For flying students, try to see the opportunities in the increased availability of aircraft.
 Think about the uncongested airspace, or unique experiences like being able to fly into Melbourne International Airport while a jet’s at the holding point.
 On one of my recent flights out of Sydney, ATC cleared us to overfly the Sydney Harbour Bridge.
 This is something that would usually only be reserved for special events (such as the recent Qantas Boeing B747 farewell flight).